tobyfarley/FixedPointNumerics.jl/README.md

     There is a BigFixedPoint with a similar interface

+    Strings can be used in equations where float constants might create inaccuracies due to the nature of floats.

 Basic math operations and some higher math functionality availiable.
 Every equation will widen a fixed point number to the largest precision of any fixed point number in the equation.
 For example, multiplying a number of two decimal places by one of four places will produce a four place number regardless of the result.
 A conversion to float and back to fixed point is done when calling